Hector-Wood-Santana-Dev/Dictionary-Imitation/README.md

 # Dictionary Imitation.
 ## For University.
 ### Subject: Estructura de Datos y Programación.
-Imitation of the functionalities of a Python dictionary, but implemented in java.
+Imitation in Java of the functionalities of a Python dictionary.
 #### Implemented Methods:
 - insertElement
 - deleteElement